djyt/cannonball/README.md

 * Extract the [Boost Library](http://www.boost.org/) somewhere, for example: c:\coding\lib\boost_1_51_0
 * Extract the [SDL Library](http://www.libsdl.org/download-1.2.php) somewhere, for example: c:\coding\lib\SDL-1.2.15
 * Read the SDL documentation & compile the SDL Library for your system.
-* Extract the Cannonball code somewhere, for example: c:\dev\cannonball
+* Extract the Cannonball code somewhere, for example: c:\coding\cannonball
-* Configure the CMakeLists.txt file, use a build.cmake file to reflect the correct directory structure for your libraries.
+* You may need to create a .cmake file for your system to configure specific options.
+See the cmake subdirectory for more details.
+If not, the default.cmake file will be used.

 Build
 -----

 * Run CMake to generate the relevant build files for your compiler.
+You can optionally pass -DTARGET=filename to pass a custom .cmake file
 * Compile using your chosen compiler.
 Further details below.

 ###